import pandas as pd

 Portfolio Choice Problems

 In the previous part, we show how to download stock market data and inspect it with graphs and summary statistics.
-Now, we move to a typical question in Finance: how to allocate wealth across different assets optimally.
-The standard framework for optimal portfolio selection considers investors that prefer higher future returns but dislike future return volatility (defined as the square root of the return variance): the mean-variance investor (Markowitz 1952).
+Now, we move to a typical question in Finance: How to allocate wealth across different assets optimally.
+The standard framework for optimal portfolio selection considers investors that prefer higher future returns but dislike future return volatility (defined as the square root of the return variance, i.e., the risk): the mean-variance investor (Markowitz 1952).

-An essential tool to evaluate portfolios in the mean-variance context is the efficient frontier, the set of portfolios which satisfies the condition that no other portfolio exists with a higher expected return but with the same volatility (the square root of the variance, i.e., the risk), see, e.g., Merton (1972).
+An essential tool to evaluate portfolios in the mean-variance context is the efficient frontier, the set of portfolios that satisfies the condition that no other portfolio exists with a higher expected return but with the same volatility, see, e.g., Merton (1972).
 We compute and visualize the efficient frontier for several stocks.
-First, we extract each asset’s monthly returns.
+First, we extract each asset’s ly returns.
 In order to keep things simple, we work with a balanced panel and exclude DOW constituents for which we do not observe a price on every single trading day since the year 2000.

 .=True)